Sigma Lambda Gamma

-Sigma Lambda Gamma (ΣΛΓ), also known as Gammas or SLG, is a multicultural sorority in the United States with predominately Latina membership.
+Sigma Lambda Gamma (ΣΛΓ), also known as Gammas or SLG, is a multicultural sorority in the United States with predominantly Latina membership.
 It was founded in 1990, at the University of Iowa in Iowa City, Iowa.
 It now comprises 235 entities, and membership is open to both women and nonbinary students and graduates.

 History

 Establishment

 In the fall of 1989, a group of women met to form an organization that would "empower women from every culture".
 By April 9, 1990, the University of Iowa Panhellenic Council officially recognized the organization as a sorority, which Sigma Lambda Gamma celebrates as its founding date.
 The five women who were instrumental in establishing the organization–Gloria Cuevas, Julieta Maria Miller, Maria Ester Pineda, Danell Marie Riojas, and Guadalupe Temiquel–are collectively referred to as the Five Founding Mothers (initially known as the "Lambda Ladies").